show_page.php1 : dv01.jpg

 HISTOPATHOLOGIC DESCRIPTION: Small intestine: Diffusely there is marked blunting, fusion, and loss of villi and multifocal loss and replacement of crypts by small amounts of karyorrhectic and cellular debris (necrosis), edema, hemorrhage, fibrin, and moderate numbers of lymphocytes, plasma cells, and neutrophils.
 Remaining crypts are ectatic, lined by attenuated epithelium, and crypt lumens contain degenerate neutrophils, necrotic debris, and sloughed necrotic epithelial cells (crypt abscesses).
 There is multifocal crypt regeneration with crypts lined by hypertrophied and piled up, hyperplastic epithelium with coarse nuclear chromatin.
 Multifocally, within the surrounding lamina propria, there are increased numbers of neutrophils and few vessels contain fibrin thrombi.
 The submucosa is moderately expanded by hemorrhage, fibrin, clear space with ectatic lymphatics (edema), few perivascular lymphocytes and plasma cells, and macrophages with intracytoplasmic erythrocytes (erythrophagocytosis).
 Multifocally in the tunica muscularis, there is mild perivascular edema with few lymphocytes and plasma cells.

-Lymph node, mesenteric: Multifocally, there is moderate lymphoid depletion characterized by follicular germinal centers often replaced by macrophages as well as a generalized decrease in numbers of lymphocytes resulting in accentuation of the stromal and sinusoidal architecture.
+Lymph node, mesenteric: Multifocally, there is moderate lymphocytolysis characterized by follicular germinal centers often replaced by macrophages with decreased numbers of lymphocytes, resulting in accentuation of the stromal and sinusoidal architecture.
 Diffusely, the subcapsular and medullary sinuses are expanded by numerous erythrocytes admixed with low numbers of foamy macrophages with phagocytized erythrocytes (erythrophagocytosis), lymphocytes, plasma cells, neutrophils, small amounts of fibrin, edema, and karyorrhectic debris.

-1. Small intestine: Enteritis, necrohemorrhagic, acute, diffuse, marked, with marked villus atrophy and crypt necrosis and loss, breed unspecified, feline.
+MORPHOLOGIC DIAGNOSIS: 1.
+Small intestine: Enteritis, necrohemorrhagic, acute, diffuse, marked, with marked villus blunting and crypt necrosis and loss, breed unspecified, feline.

 3. Lymph node, mesenteric: Draining hemorrhage, acute, diffuse, moderate, with mild sinus histiocytosis and erythrophagocytosis.